MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 ### Extend a class

 Instead of relying on the `String` "Double" to indicate that a room is a double room, we should actually have a `DoubleRoom` class that represents this type of room.
-We are going to treat the `Room` class as the abstracted generic blueprint of all rooms.
+We are going to treat the `Room` class as the abstract blueprint of all rooms.
 We can make a "Double" room really easily.

 ```java
 public class DoubleRoom extends Room {